We are glad that you are here.

 We source the scraps from upholstery companies, designers, and hobbyists who would otherwise throw them away.
 We save these pieces of textile from the landfills.
 From them we make bags, accessories, and furniture.

 Recently, we started making garments through hand-smocking.
 Smocking is a very old embroidery technique used to gather fabric with thread, so that the fabric stretches.
 To most people, smocking is meant for children's clothing.
 We are taking on the challenge of using them on grownup clothing.

 Who makes your products?

 All our products are made in-house.
 We are a small team based in Las Piñas.
-Everything is made in our workshop in southern Metro Manila, with the help of two sewing circles - one in Batangas and another in Las Piñas.
+Everything is made in our workshop in southern Metro Manila, with the help of two sewing circles.
+We take pride in our relationship with these groups.

 What payment methods are accepted?

 For shoppers within the Philippines, you can pay either through BPI bank deposit, credit card, cash-on-delivery, or Palawan Express.